P. L. Light Systems Expert Articles: HPS or LED? Why Not Both with a Hybrid Lighting System

 LED and HPS hybrid system

-Plants need the right temperature to grow and develop properly.
-Many research trials over the years have confirmed the relationship between temperature and plant growth.
-In applications with HPS lighting, the radiant heat from the lamps heats up the crop hastening development.
-LEDs, as we mentioned earlier, do not emit heat that is transferable to crop temperature and therefore extra heating is needed in the colder months.
-A hybrid system will help to balance the heat load in your growing facility – giving the plants the temperature they need to develop while also helping to offset heating costs in the colder months.
-And conversely, in spring and fall months, where light levels need to be increased but you don’t want to increase the indoor temperature, LEDs can be turned on instead to increase the DLI and/or photoperiod while keeping temperatures low.
+A hybrid system will help balance the heat load in your growing facility, giving plants the temperature they need to develop while also helping offset heating costs in the colder months.
+Conversely, in spring and fall months when light levels need to be increased without raising indoor temperatures, LEDs can be used instead to increase the DLI and/or photoperiod while keeping temperatures low.

-Another aspect to think about, is how each light source distributes light.
-LEDs emit light in a single direction and light intensity diminishes the further away you are from underneath the light source.
-And because of the directional distribution of light from LEDs, shadows can be exacerbated if placed too close to the canopy.
-On the other hand, HID lighting provides a more diffuse lighting pattern because they use reflectors to direct the light.
-Plants are able to use diffuse lighting more efficiently than directional light due to the way the light penetrates into the canopy.
+On the other hand, HID lighting provides a more diffuse lighting pattern because it uses reflectors to direct the light.
+Plants can use diffuse lighting more efficiently than directional light due to how the light penetrates the canopy.
 Diffuse light also typically results in more growth than light directly from above.
-The way HPS lighting should be installed is so that the light overlaps so shadows are reduced, and light penetrates in a horizontal direction.
-Having a mix of both HPS and LED lighting provides an ideal distribution of both diffuse and directional light.
+HPS lighting should be installed so that the light overlaps, shadows are reduced, and light penetrates in a horizontal direction.
+A mix of both HPS and LED lighting provides an ideal distribution of both diffuse and directional light.

 HPS and MH Hybrid Lighting System